 The most rewarding part is to give some ... generally it's a lady, men aren't gonna get all emotional and cry on you ... and they're so excited about their new smile and then they send more people in or they send their children in.
 Right now I'm doing a son of a lady that I did her daughter and her so I've basically given three smile makeovers to the same family and that's happened to me multiple times.
 I'll do the father and the father sends the daughter and so that's probably the biggest bode of confidence you can get is you work on a parent and do their smile and then they send their daughter in and they send their son in.
 That is a big reward for me.

 Many dentists have a parent who is a dentist too.
-That wasn’t the case for Florence, SC dentist Dr. Joseph Griffin.
+That wasn’t the case for Dr. Joseph Griffin.
 His father had a construction business, and his mother was a nurse.
 Yet their parental examples did influence his career choice.
-Dr. Joseph Griffin learned both building and health care skills from his parents, skills he now uses to repair, restore, and build beautiful smiles in his Florence, SC dentist office.
+Dr. Joseph Griffin learned both building and health care skills from his parents, skills he now uses to repair, restore, and build beautiful smiles.

 Dr. Joseph Griffin loves to serve his local community!
 He is a proud recipient of the South Carolina Palmetto Patriot award, which is awarded by the lieutenant governor’s office in recognition of a commitment to community service.
 Francis Marion University has also honored him with its Lawrence F. Swails award for biology Alumnus of the Year in 2014 and an Alumnus of the Year award from the Kappa Alpha Order in 2015.

 He also has a strong commitment to continuing education to keep his skills sharp and up-to-date.
-He is a member of the American Dental Association, South Carolina Dental Association, American Academy of Cosmetic Dentistry, and Pee Dee Study Club.
-He received advanced training from the Hinman Dental Conference and the Dental Organization for Conscious Sedation (DOCS) and is a member of the CEREC Study Club.
+He has received advanced training from the Hinman Dental Conference and the Dental Organization for Conscious Sedation (DOCS).
 He also serves as a consultant for NCGS, Inc., a medical research and drug approval corporation.
+He is a member of many professional organizations, including:

-Dr. Joseph Griffin is married to Susan J. Griffin.
+He is married to Susan J. Griffin.
 They have two daughters, Ashley and Hannah.
-When not practicing dentistry, he enjoys golf, fishing, boating, traveling, and spending time with his family.
+When not practicing dentistry, he enjoys golfing, fishing, boating, traveling, and spending time with his family.